MRCollective/ChameleonForms/docs/html-attributes.md

         /// </summary>
         /// <returns>The <see cref="HtmlAttributes"/> attribute to allow for method chaining</returns>
         public HtmlAttributes Readonly(bool @readonly = true);

         /// <summary>
+        /// Returns whether or not a value is set for the given attribute.
+        /// </summary>
+        /// <param name="key">The name of the HTML attribute to check</param>
+        /// <returns>Whether or not there is a value set for the attribute</returns>
+        public bool Has(string key);

+        /// <summary>
         /// Adds or updates a HTML attribute with a given value.